Bradley Jando | Monday 10th August 2020 10:00am

 How to spot an exhaust problem

-Many exhaust problems can be identified with a visual check.
-Examine the entire length of the exhaust from the engine all the way down to the tailpipe and look for any cracks or holes, especially where one section meets the next e.g. the seams and joins between the exhaust manifold and the cylinder.
-External rust may not be as serious as it first appears, because it may only be on the surface.
-However if the component has rusted through or is rusted from the inside (due to internal condensation build up) it may be a cause for concern.
-Use a screwdriver to gently prod rusty areas; if the structural integrity feels weak or a hole is formed, it is a sure sign that this section of the exhaust needs to be replaced.
+For rust and corrosion, you’ll be able to see external rust immediately.
+However, it isn’t always as serious as it first appears, as it may only be on the surface.
+However, if the component has rusted through or is rusted from the inside (due to internal condensation build-up) it may be a cause for concern.
+Use a screwdriver to gently prod rusty areas; if the structural integrity feels weak or a hole is formed, it is a sure sign that you’ll need an exhaust replacement, at least for this section,

 Listen for the signs

-The silencer is the part of the exhaust that usually needs attention first, as it most likely to become corroded by acidic moisture.
-If you have a problem with your silencer you will know about it as your exhaust will begin to make a loud roaring noise.
+The silencer is the part of the exhaust that usually needs attention first due to its tendency to become corroded by acidic moisture.
+If you have a problem with your silencer, you’ll be able to hear it as your exhaust will begin to make a loud roaring noise.

 Your exhaust might not be the problem

 Black exhaust smoke means that your engine is burning fuel too quickly, if this occurs check your air filter, fuel injectors and the fuel pressure regulator.
-On the other hand, if you see white smoke coming from the exhaust, it may be nothing to worry about.
-It could simply be a build up of condensation in the exhaust system.
+On the other hand, if you see white smoke coming from the exhaust, it may be nothing to worry about as it could simply be a build-up of condensation in the exhaust system.

 If in doubt we’ll check it for free